 Other topics include perception, self-discipline, focus, motivation, emotions, action, and purpose.
 Again, these are all high-level concepts, so each chapter begins with something very abstract and drills down to the level of practical application and real-world results.

-Lifehacks: In your recent article of “Six months of Goal-mongering”, you have categorized your accomplishments through Physical, Work/Career, Toastmasters/Speaking, Mental/Skill-Building, Social, Financial and Personal/Home.
+Q: In your article “Six months of Goal-mongering”, you have categorized your accomplishments through Physical, Work/Career, Toastmasters/Speaking, Mental/Skill-Building, Social, Financial and Personal/Home.
 How are those aspects affecting your life?
 Which one would be the most critical aspect for your success in life?
 How do you manage all those different tasks together?

 I’ve written previously about how I manage these different goals.
 I maintain a Personal Accountability System to keep myself focused.

-And I also use a heavily modified version of David Allen’s Getting Things Done system to manage my goals, projects, and tasks as explained in this article – More on planning.
+And I also use a heavily modified version of David Allen’s Getting Things Done system to manage my goals, projects, and tasks as explained in this article.

-Lifehacks: Thanks for your time, Steve.
+Thanks for your time, Steve.
 It is my pleasure to interview you.
-Looking forward to your book and more articles in your blog.